 According to Charles Kohl III, a member of the family who once owned the griffins, they first came to light in front of the “Everleigh Sisters” establishment on Indiana Avenue in Chicago.
 The globes on their heads glowed red at that time.

 Charles Kohl Sr. bought the griffins when the Everleigh Sisters’ place was dismantled and put them in front of his “Dime Museums” on State Street in Chicago, where Marshall Field’s now stands.

-Ernest Nicollette, a High-School Art Teacher, first repaired the griffins and they were moved to the Library in 1968.
+Ernest Nicollette, a high school art teacher, repaired the griffins and they were moved to the Library in 1968.
 After years of exposure to the elements, it was necessary to have a major restoration of the griffins.
-In 1981, Frank Boesel, of Milwaukee, recommended by architectural historian Russell Zimmerman was commissioned to restore the griffins.
+In 1981, Frank Boesel, of Milwaukee, recommended by architectural historian Russell Zimmerman, was commissioned to restore the griffins.
 This was accomplished with the aid of a community financial drive.

 In 1987, the Library moved to its new location on South Street, with the griffins continuing to serve as guardians for the collection.
 After standing many years in the front of the new building, the griffins began to deteriorate again.
 After consulting again with Frank Boesel of Milwaukee, it was decided that if the griffins were again restored, they should not be exposed to the winter weather.
 Mr. Boesel suggested having molds made of the originals and the reproductions made up of a material that could withstand the changing weather.
 This would allow the original griffins a place of honor inside the lobby.

 In the fall of 2000, the Scherffius Fund granted a portion of the money needed for the repair and maintenance of the griffins.
 The City of Oconomowoc Utility Committee contributed additional funds to help cover expenditures.